-Scrappa is built for the first case.
-It gives you structured JSON for Google Search, Google Maps, Google Images, Google News, Google Jobs, Google Hotels, Google Flights, Google Trends, YouTube, Amazon, LinkedIn, Trustpilot, Indeed, and more without moving you into a monthly subscription.
+If you are also evaluating a serpapi alternative 2026, that pricing structure is usually the decision point.
+Scrappa gives you structured JSON for Google Search, Google Maps, Google Images, Google News, Google Jobs, Google Hotels, Google Flights, Google Trends, YouTube, LinkedIn, Trustpilot, Indeed, and more without forcing you into a paid monthly SERP plan before volume is proven.

-That matters in 2026 because the SERP API market has split into two different buying paths:
+That matters in 2026 because the SERP API market has split into three different buying paths:

 - Dedicated SERP APIs like SerpAPI, Serper, SearchAPI, and DataForSEO focus on search result pages.